Thompson High School: History

 The 1950s and early 1960s didn't see much action with the community or school, however by the late 1960s and early 1970s the school's hometown of Siluria was being rapidly outpaced by the newer city of Alabaster, which annexed Siluria in 1971.
 This made Thompson synonymous to the city of Alabaster, which it still is to this day.
 The late 1970s and 1980s saw a major increase in enrollment, as many people were leaving the city of Birmingham for communities south of the city.
 The first attempt of reducing enrollment led Shelby County Schools to create a new zone for Pelham and Helena, creating Pelham High School in 1973.
 This was Thompson's major rival in multiple sports, they played a football game every year until 2017.
 This reduction only held the growing population for so long, with the 1952 school soon reached design capacity, leading to the construction of a new high school in 1987.
 This building is now Thompson Middle School after the high school was moved a few decades later.
 Alabaster continued to grow along with communities surrounding, making Thompson one of the largest schools in the 1990s and 2000s.

 By 2011, the City of Alabaster had determined they wanted to create a city school system and bring Thompson with it.
-The school system was completely split on July 1, 2013 being a part of Alabaster City Schools.
+The school system was completely split on July 1, 2013, being a part of Alabaster City Schools.
 This split happened near the same time Pelham City Schools became independent on July 1, 2014.
 This allowed Shelby County Schools time to readjust school zones and set up new zoning for Helena High School which split Pelham's student body.
 Some communities such as Saginaw and Brantleyville could no longer attend Thompson as the school system was zoned for city limits only.
 A new rush of people began coming into Alabaster and Pelham after hearing the schools had become independent, now overwhelming the 1987 building which was originally designed for 800 students, but housed 1900 in its last year as a high school.
 A new 360,000 square foot building was soon built on 300 acres of land, the first day for students was February 26, 2018.
 The school is easily identifiable by the front rotunda and water fountain.
 Since the construction of the new school, Thompson has seen renewed interest in athletics funding, now primarily dominating the football scene.

 Athletics

 The school mascot is the Warriors.
 The school colors are red, white, and black.
-Thompson has approximately 2,000 students.
 It participates in 7A level sports in Alabama.
-The school's wrestling team, established in 2007, won five state titles in a row (four 6A & one 7A) from 2011 to 2016.
+The school's wrestling team, established in 2007, won five state titles in a row (four 6A and one 7A) from 2011 to 2016.
 The wrestling team won its sixth state title in 2018 (7A).